 Delivering your baby vaginally depends on many things, including your health, your baby’s health and what happens during labour.
 It’s always a good idea to talk with your health professionals about your birth options.

 There are also a few things you can do to increase your chances of having a vaginal birth.

 Pregnancy care with just a few professionals who look after you – for example, midwifery-led care – through your whole pregnancy, labour and birth can increase your chances of vaginal birth.

-Women and babies are healthier, and women are more happy with their birth experience, when they have the same person, or group of people, looking after them right through.
+Women and babies are healthier, and women are happier with their birth experiences, when they have the same person or group of people looking after them right through.
 Many hospitals offer midwifery-led care.
 This is when a few midwives look after you.
 You can get to know them and they get to know you before your labour.

 Birth classes give you detailed information about labour, birth, pain relief choices and more.
 When you know what to expect during labour and birth, you’re more likely to stay calm on the day.
 And staying calm and relaxed increases your chances of vaginal birth.

 - who you’d like to be at the birth